racinmat/stable-diffusion-webui/README.md

 #### offline installation
 is faster and more reproducible
+- copy the portable python and portable git.
+Actually that's what happens in https://github.com/AUTOMATIC1111/stable-diffusion-webui?tab=readme-ov-file#installation-on-windows-1011-with-nvidia-gpus-using-release-package as well
-- copy portable python, portable git, and the source code
+- copy the source code

+actually I downloaded the portable git and python from `sd.webui.zip` in https://github.com/AUTOMATIC1111/stable-diffusion-webui/releases/tag/v1.0.0-pre

+the animefest branch portable python and git are used.
+`environment.bat` is copied too, because it contains everything I need to point to the python in `system/python` and git in `system/git`.
+They are gitignored, because I don't want to push binaries to git.

 #### the rest
 - copy models